You’ll need a decent axe for that while you’re backpacking. Scratch that, you’ll want the best backpacking axe you can find.

 Like a couple of other axes in this list, using it as a makeshift mallet is a possibility.
 I feel the back of the head is sufficient for this, owing to it being flat and sturdy.

-The wooden handle has a great shape to it.
-Wooden axes without grips or grooves can have a tendency to fly right out of your hand (especially is you have sweaty palms!).
+The wood handle has a great shape to it.
+A wood handle without grips or grooves can have a tendency to fly right out of your hand (especially is you have sweaty palms!).
 The smooth, elegant, curved shape of the handle means this one should stay put no matter how hard you swing.

 It does arrive non-sharpened, which means you will have to sharpen it yourself.
 If you don’t know how to create a good cutting edge (or don’t want to learn) I recommend you look elsewhere!